 If you’re familiar with Montessori and with me, you know that the answer is no. If you’re new to Montessori, you’ll soon find that Montessori is about individualized, hands-on learning.
 Hands-on learning using concrete materials is emphasized before abstract learning.
 Although there may be handwritten activities, they come after children have a firm foundation with hands-on materials.

-Here are some ideas using printables for home or classroom:
+Here are lots of ideas using free printables for home or classroom (Updated 2021):

-How to Use Printables to Create Montessori-Inspired Activities
+How to Use Free Printables to Create Montessori-Inspired Activities – Resources on the 15th of the Month

 What you’ll need for a Montessori-inspired activity using a printable:

 - Printable.
 In addition to my Free Printable of the Day, you’ll find LOTS of free printables in my Free Montessori Materials Online and Free Preschool Printables for Activity Trays.
-My posts on the 15th of the month that I write for PreK + K Sharing also contain links to many free printables (along with ideas for using them to create activity trays).
+My themed posts on the 15th of the month also contain links to many free printables (along with ideas for using them to create activity trays).
 My Spielgaben posts and Montessori By Mom posts contain links to free printables, too.
 And don’t miss my free Safari Ltd. TOOB Keys post when preparing Montessori-inspired activities using Safari Ltd. TOOBS!

 - Activity tray.
 I show a number of different options in my photos.
 I sometimes use an inexpensive wooden tray from a hobby store or find inexpensive trays at thrift shops, dollar stores, or the Target dollar section.
-My favorite trays for most materials, though, are Montessori Services trays.
-They’re attractive, durable, and stackable.
+My favorite trays for most materials, though, are the nested set of wooden Multicraft trays and Montessori Services trays.
+They’re all attractive, durable, and stackable.
 In Montessori education, there’s only one of each activity, encouraging children to take turns or work together cooperatively.
 So you only need to prepare one activity tray of a specific activity if you’re creating a Montessori-inspired activity for a preschool classroom.

 - 3-dimensional objects to go with the printable wherever possible.
 When I create activity trays using printables, you’ll notice that I emphasize using 3-dimensional objects whenever I can find them to go with the activity.
 I often find small objects at hobby stores that work especially well.